WillW999/ML-Spam-E-Mail-Classifier/README.md

-<h1>K-means Clustering of Crime Locations in Chicago</h1>
+<h1>Supervised ML Spam Email Classifier</h1>

 <h2>Description</h2>
-Using a dateset of crime locations based on their latitude and longitude.
-Using this data I am able to cluster these data points into crime clusters, giving chicago PD some important information on to where they should be allocating personnel.
+Using a dateset of spam and non spam emails I construct a supervised machine learning binary classifier that is able to detect spam emails at 97% accuracy.
 <br />